 - Model deployment – after selecting your winning algorithm you then need to deploy it to your real-world, live data.
 Superior integrated data, AI + IoT platforms will enable you to this simply (Rayven makes it as easy as dropping it into your Workflow Builder), and then visualize the results it’s generating in dashboards, which those on the ground, in the boardroom or anywhere else can interpret and clean insights from.
 You can even take this a step further in advanced systems such as Rayven’s, for example in the case of a machine learning algorithm that’s designed to predict equipment failure, and create custom workflows that will shut machinery down when an algorithm predicts a catastrophic failure, to save on repair costs or, more importantly, to prevent injury to nearby personnel.

 - Monitor and reassess – once in place and deployed, you will need to continually review the performance of your machine learning algorithm and data model to reassess performance because, as data and circumstances change, changes to both may need to be made to further improve or sustain positive results.

-The Rayven integrated data, AI + IoT platform makes all of the above very simple.
+The Rayven integrated data, AI + IoT platform, Dynamix, makes all of the above very simple.
 Because the platform is all-in-one, you can perform all of the above tasks using its easy-to-use interface, meaning advanced machine learning and data science task can be completed fast and affordably.